rvatanme/Transistors/MOSFET/README.md

 MOSFETs and MISFETs can have both kinds of channels in parallel, but in practice, they are mostly surface-channel devices.

 ![](https://github.com/rvatanme/Transistors/blob/main/MOSFET/channel.png)

+These two kinds of channels offer advantages of their own.
+Buried channels are based on bulk conduction and, thus, are free of surface effects such as scattering and surface defects, resulting in better carrier mobility.
+On the other hand, the physical distance between the gate and the channel is larger and also dependent on gate bias, leading to a lower and variable transconductance.
+Note that for depletion-mode devices, it is common to use buried channels, but theoretically, one can achieve the same goal by choosing a gate material with a proper work function to shift the threshold voltage to a desirable value.